 But don’t always expect an accurate read on these counters.
 Little fingers putting coins near the sensors can register even when the coin doesn’t get pushed all the way in.
 If you buy one, plan to use the counter more as a teaching tool than an accurate account of the value inside.

-This rather simple jar shaped bank features a coin reader at the top, allowing your kid to not only see the number of coins in their bank grow
+This rather simple jar shaped bank features a coin reader at the top, allowing your kid to not only see the number of coins in their bank grow, they can also see the numbers on the digital reader at the top count upwards.

 The Digi Piggy Bank checks all three boxes – it’s shaped like a pig, clear (for the most part), and it has a digital reader on the top.